m4rrc0/m4rrco-from-scratch/README.md

 - [ ] smallest setup to be productive
   - ?
 Eleventy ?
   - ? custom svelte compile to html ?
-- [ ] research how I could wysiwyg on-page edit.
+- [ ] research how I could have wysiwyg on-page edit.
 Can I code a POC in 1 day?
+- [ ] should I use files or
 - [ ] ...

 ## Cool!!!